 Therefore, the solution is to fix those long-term structural attraction issues.
 This may well take a long time and require huge effort, but it’s the only way to advance into the future with any degree of success.

 Question Four – Rule Out Critical Moments and Neglect

 Sometimes you just really screw up and it creates a moment of such negative emotion that it wounds your partner.
 Stuff like you didn’t come to the birth of your kid.
 His best friend died and you went shopping for shoes.
 Anyone hitting anyone for any reason.
 Any cheating (no matter how long ago).
 Public humiliation.
 Anything that would appear to an outside observer to be completely out of line.
 Likewise extreme long term ignoring – whether that’s by video game addiction, long hours at work, or endless travel.

 The solution is to apologize and be genuine about it.
 Often the initial problem stems from a lack of positive relationship attention, so whatever that lack was, you have to supply it now.

-Question Four – Rule Out Outside Sexual Sources
+Question Five – Rule Out Outside Sexual Sources

 If your partner is physically healthy, everything is running smoothly and there’s no big soul crushing moment dampening things, but the sex is minimal and they are mentally absent and acting strangely… odds are there is another sexual source involved.
 They will always hide it from you as best they can, so you will need to play detective and ferret out the phone records, credit card statements, phone and text logs, Internet history and so on.